amateurmonke/football-classifier/README.md

 *   **Dominant Possession:** This style signifies complete control of the game through high ball possession.
 Teams with this label dominate possession metrics, create numerous scoring opportunities, and concede very few shots, demonstrating a high level of both attacking and defensive control.

-*   **Mixed Attack (11):** This style indicates a team that doesn't exhibit a single dominant attacking strategy.
-They may display elements of different styles depending on the game situation and opponent. *Key Data Trends: Moderate possession (`Poss` ~ 1.2), moderate-high passing metrics, moderate shots (`Shots` ~ 0.8), moderate progressive actions.*
+*   **Mixed Attack:** This style indicates a team that doesn't exhibit a single dominant attacking strategy.
+They may display elements of different styles depending on the game situation and opponent.